Fizioh/Fizioh/README.md

 ### I'm a total lover of elegant React code, magic Node code and functional Javascript code!

-- 🔭 I just launched an app : [PanoramX](https://fizioh.github.io/panoramx/)
+- 🔭 My most complete website project : [PanoramX](https://fizioh.github.io/panoramx/)
 - 🌱 I’m currently learning `React Native`, `Typescript` and some basic stuff about `the Software Architecture`
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2021 Goals: Contribute to more Open Source projects, Get a good GPA and launch PanoramX in App Stores(iOS and Android) with React Native.